jgonera/openopj/docs/opj_format.markdown

 Sometimes there are 4-byte blocks filled with 0s.
 There is no zero-length block following them.
-They seem to serve as a separator of file sections and can appear in groups (often of 2 or 3, sometimes 5).
+They seem to serve as a separator of file sections and can appear in groups (often of 2 or 3, sometimes 5) if several nested sections end.

-#### Exceptions

-After three (or more?)
-0 size blocks close to the end of the file, there is no another size block.
-Instead data of unknown length may follow (either binary blocks or lines of ASCII text) terminated by a 1-byte 0 block (`0A 00 0A`).

-It seems that, except for this case, three or more 0 size blocks are always followed by a 486 size block.
-This fact can be used to detect this exception.
-However, it is possible that something else than a 486 size block can also occur after three or more 0 size blocks.

-TODO: Check if there's really nothing else that can appear after three 0 size blocks.

 File structure